Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Methodology

-\end{small}where $p_{\phi}$ is the class probability predicted by the network parameterized by $\phi$. $\widehat{\mathcal{D}}_\mathcal{X}$ will be introduced in Sec.\ref{sec:evolving}.
+where $p_{\phi}$ is the class probability predicted by the network with weights of $\phi$.
+The intermediate domain $\widehat{\mathcal{D}}_\mathcal{X}$ will be introduced in Sec.\ref{sec:evolving}.
 In the first cycle period, we initialize $\widehat{\mathcal{D}}_\mathcal{X}$ with the labeled source domain ${\mathcal{D}}_\mathcal{X}$.
-In Eq.\ref{eq:APL}, we aim to propagate the label information from $\widehat{\mathcal{D}}_\mathcal{X}$ to $\mathcal{D}_\mathcal{U}$ by employing the supervision of existing DA methods as $\mathcal{L}_{apl}$, such as MCD~\cite{MCD}, which performs adversarial training between feature extractor and classifiers for pseudo labeling.
+In Eq.\ref{eq:APL}, we aim to propagate the label information from $\widehat{\mathcal{D}}_\mathcal{X}$ to $\mathcal{D}_\mathcal{U}$ by employing the supervision signals $\mathcal{L}_{apl}$ from existing DA methods, such as MCD~\cite{mcd}, which performs adversarial training between feature extractor and task-specific classifiers.
 Note that it can be replaced by any other DA methods.
 As the training goes on, $\widehat{\mathcal{D}}_\mathcal{X}$ is kept evolved to anneal domain gap between labeled and unlabeled domains, which advances the quality of pseudo label to promote the optimization of DCG.